FabrizioSandri/fabriziosandri.github.io/_pages/projects.md

 ##### [Standalone Stellar Blockchain](https://github.com/FabrizioSandri/Standalone-stellar-blockchain)
 A ready-to-use setup of a standalone [Stellar blockchain](https://stellar.org/) based on Docker that I implemented as part of my thesis study.

-- Docker-compose implementation of a Stellar validator node that runs on a fully private blockchain, separated from the “public” and “test” one.
+Implementation of a Stellar validator node that runs on a fully private blockchain.

 ##### [LR(0) automata generator](https://github.com/FabrizioSandri/LR-0-automa-generator)
 Parsing automa generator written in C++ created as final project for the ”Formal